 By May 1998, however, the dream seemed to be over.
 Ginger Spice had waved goodbye to Sporty, Scary, Baby and Posh – and she wasn’t coming back.
 Would this be the big finale for Britain’s craziest pop phenomenon since the Beatles?
 Did friendship really never end?
 Well, it seems that there was still one last hurrah to come as a fivesome – a little bit of unfinished business – and that was Viva Forever.
 And what a way to go.

-Arguably their strongest ballad, Viva Forever - released 19 years ago this week - was the last spin-off from their million-selling second album Spiceworld.
+Arguably their strongest ballad, Viva Forever was the last spin-off from their million-selling second album Spiceworld.
 The girls had been so busy travelling the world promoting the album, they’d elected to have an animated video for the song – which turned out to be a pretty good idea given that Geri had left the building by the time the track was released.

-Featuring the five girls as cheeky little fairies and dressed in their most iconic looks, the song’s nostalgic musings on friendship and love seemed like the perfect ending to a short but insanely intense career for the Spice Girls.
+Featuring the five girls as cheeky little fairies dressed in their iconic looks, Viva Forever's nostalgic musings on friendship and love seemed like the perfect ending to a short but insanely intense career for the Spice Girls.
 Looking back, we can’t believe we didn’t see it coming.
 Looks like Geri was one step ahead of us all.

-The dreamy number seemed to to sum up the mood of every pop fan as we collectively breathed out after a chaotic two years of Spice domination.
-Although the album had been available for some time by its release, the UK still flocked to the shops to buy Viva Forever – it’s sold over 690,000 copies and been streamed 1.8m times since records began in 2014.
+The dreamy number seemed to to sum up the mood of every fan - a collective exhale after a chaotic two years of Spice domination.
+Although the album had been available for some time by its release, the UK still flocked to the shops to buy Viva Forever.

 Elsewhere on the Official Singles Chart this week in 1998, Norwegian-Danish group Aqua were a new entry at Number 6 with My Oh My, the fourth single from their debut album Aquarium, and Welsh rockers Catatonia just missed out on a Top 10 with Strange Glue, landing at 11.